 Introduction of Mouse

-The pointer or cursor on a display screen is operated by a mouse.
-A mouse can roll over a hard, flat surface, is a small object.
-The name derives from its shape, a bit like a mouse, the wire that you can imagine to be the tail of the mouse, and the fact that you will scurry along a floor.
+A mouse operates the pointer or cursor on a display screen.
+A mouse can roll over a hard, flat surface as a small object.
+The name derives from its shape, a bit like a mouse, the wire that you can imagine to be the mouse’s tail, and the fact that you will scurry along a floor.
 The display pointer moves in the same direction when you move the mouse.
-Here is the list of various types of mouse available which is given as follows
+Here is the list of various types of mice available, which is given as follows

 Top 9 Types of Mouse